Worldview Diversity Programs

 Inclusive Engagement Program (IEP)

-The IEP is the revamped Diversity Passport Program with you in mind!
-Designed to have members of the UTHSC community engage in intersectional and experiential learning regarding diversity, inclusion, equity, and social justice.
+The IEP was designed with you in mind!
+Designed to have members of the UTHSC community engage in intersectional and experiential learning regarding culture, worldviews, inclusion, and social justice.
 Offered in the fall of every academic year and open to faculty, staff, students, and trainees.
 For more information, visit our Inclusive Engagement Program page.

-Engage in diversity, equity, and inclusion discussions through the power of books!
+Engage in discussions through the power of books that demonstrate a collective mixture of worldviews that honor beliefs, values, expectations, experiences, and inclusion!
 Participation is fluid to account for varying schedules and subject matter interests.
 Book drawings for free copies are held before each discussion.
-For more information, visit our Diversity and Inclusion Book Club page.
+For more information, visit ou, visit our Book Club At The Center page.

 Inclusion Defined